Double Shoshone Rapids Half-Day

-Trip length is approx. 2 to 2.5 hours
+Trip length is 2 to 2.5 hours, depending on the water level.

-Paddlers must weigh at least 50 lbs.
+Paddlers must be able to self-rescue.
 Recommended for paddlers ages 14+ during higher-water levels.
 Limited availability.

 Who can go on a raft trip?